Munich: Bavaria's Unquiet Capital — Beer Dynasties, Nazi Ghosts, and the City That Refuses to Forget

 Start at Marienplatz, the city's beating heart since 1158.
 The Neues Rathaus dominates the square with its Gothic Revival façade, all spikes and statues and elaborate stonework that was built in the late 19th century, not the Middle Ages.
 Do not let this bother you.
 Show up at 11 a.m., 12 p.m., or 5 p.m. to watch the Glockenspiel, the mechanical clock in the tower's central section.
 Forty-three bells and thirty-two life-sized figures reenact two stories: a tournament celebrating a royal wedding in 1568, and the Schäfflertanz, a barrel-makers' dance supposedly performed during a plague to encourage citizens to leave their houses.
 The performance lasts twelve minutes.
 The crowd applauds at the end as if they have witnessed something profound.
 They have not, but the ritual matters.

-Walk south from Marienplatz to the Viktualienmarkt, Munich's permanent food market.
-Two hundred vendors sell everything from Bavarian white sausages to exotic spices.
-The market has operated on this site since 1807, though the current iteration is more curated than chaotic.
-Buy a Weisswurst from a stand, peel back the skin with your fingers—the proper way, no knife—and eat it with sweet mustard and a pretzel the size of your head.
-The Weisswurst is a Munich invention, created accidentally in 1857 when a sausage maker used the wrong casing.
+Buy a Weißwurst from a stand, peel back the skin with your fingers — the proper way, no knife — and eat it with sweet mustard and a pretzel the size of your head.
+The Weißwurst is a Munich invention, created accidentally in 1857 when a sausage maker used the wrong casing.
 Now it is tradition.
 The sausage must be eaten before noon, according to local lore, because the preservatives in the pre-refrigeration recipe would not last the afternoon heat.
 This is nonsense now, but the rule persists.
+A pair of Weißwurst with pretzel and mustard costs €5 to €7 at market stalls.
+A Leberkässemmel — Bavarian meatloaf in a roll with sweet mustard — runs €4 to €6 and is available at butcher counters throughout the market.

-The Frauenkirche, Munich's cathedral, rises two blocks north of Marienplatz with its distinctive green onion domes.
-The church was completed in 1488, heavily damaged in World War II, and reconstructed with remarkable faithfulness to the original.
 Walk inside and find the Teufelstritt, the Devil's Footprint.
 According to legend, the architect made a deal with Satan to build the church with no windows visible from the interior.
-The devil entered to inspect the work, stood in a specific spot, and saw no windows—because the massive columns blocked his view.
+The devil entered to inspect the work, stood in a specific spot, and saw no windows — because the massive columns blocked his view.
 When he stepped aside and sunlight flooded in, he stamped his foot in rage, leaving the black footprint in the floor.
 The church has windows, of course.
 The legend is better than the architecture.

 The Residenz: Bavarian Ambition in Stone

-The Wittelsbach dynasty ruled Bavaria for 738 years, and the Residenz was their palace.
+The Wittelsbach dynasty ruled Bavaria for 738 years, and the Residenz at Residenzstraße 1, 80333 München was their palace.
 It grew from a medieval fortress into a 130-room complex that includes styles from Renaissance to Neoclassical to Rococo.
 The treasury holds the Bavarian crown jewels, including a 16th-century statuette of Saint George slaying a dragon, encrusted with 1,500 diamonds and rubies.
 The Antiquarium, a 66-meter-long Renaissance hall lined with Roman busts, was built to house the ducal collection of classical sculptures.
 The Cuvilliés Theatre, a Rococo masterpiece in red and gold, hosted the premiere of Mozart's Idomeneo in 1781.

-King Ludwig II bankrupted Bavaria building fairy-tale castles in the countryside, but the Residenz shows what he was escaping.
-The palace is overwhelming in its accumulation of wealth and taste.
-It is also exhausting.
+Opening hours: March 23 to October 20, daily 9:00 a.m. to 6:00 p.m.; October 21 to March 22, daily 10:00 a.m. to 5:00 p.m.
+Closed January 1 and Shrove Tuesday.
+Admission: Museum only €10; Treasury only €10; Museum + Treasury €15; all three including Cuvilliés Theatre €20.
+Children under 18 enter free.
+Audio guides are available in multiple languages.
 Plan for at least two hours, wear comfortable shoes, and do not try to see everything.
 The highlights are the Grottenhof, an artificial grotto with a cascading fountain that was the height of 16th-century fashion, and the Ancestral Gallery, where portraits of 121 Wittelsbach rulers stare down with the entitled expressions of people who never questioned their right to rule.
+The Residenz is a five-minute walk from Marienplatz, or take the U-Bahn to Odeonsplatz.

 Dachau: The Memorial That Refuses to Let Munich Forget